marcsello/changeling-hunt/README.md

 Q: How do I swap team?
 A: Just press 'F2'

-Q: How can I taunt? <-- MUST TRY!
+Q: How can I taunt?
-A: Just press 'F3' when in prop mode.
+A: This fork removes taunts in favour of an external addon to handle it.

 Q: I don't know ho this works!
 A: Check out the discussion "Help for Newer Players." by "☾ ILikeStargates ٣٩٤#"